Can a protophobic vector boson explain the ATOMKI anomaly?

 Accepting the condition of \eq{eqn:breakapprox} would require $X$-proton and -neutron to have almost the same coupling strength, which contradicts $X$ being protophobic.
+(Note according to Ref.~\cite{Feng:2016ysn}, $\ve_s/\ve_v \lesssim 3 $.)
 Moreover, including the two-body current contribution to $\Mone^X$ would further increase~\cite{Pastore:2014oda} the dominance of the isovector component over the isoscalar one, and thus makes Eq.~(\ref{Xm1}) a better approximation.

-\emph{In summary, the $E1^X$ and $M1^X$ operators for protophobic $X$ boson production are (to an excellent approximation) simply proportional to those for the $\g$ production, with an overall factor $-\ve_v$. }
+\emph{In summary, the $E1^X$ and $M1^X$ operators for protophobic $X$ boson production are (to an excellent approximation) simply proportional to those for the $\g$ production, with an overall factor $-\ve_v$.}

 Next we briefly describe our effective field theory (EFT) inspired model~\cite{Zhang:2017zap} for $\g$ production, which provides a good description of the cross section data~\cite{Zahnow1995}, and the space anisotropy data~\cite{Schlueter1964,Mainsbridge1960}.
-The model uses $\lis$ and $p$ as fundamental degrees of freedom to construct the appropriate Lagrangian, so that the model reproduces the properties of nuclear resonances near $\lis$-$p$ threshold, including both MIS and MIV states.
+The model uses $\lis$ and $p$ as fundamental degrees of freedom to construct the appropriate Lagrangian, so that the model reproduces the properties of nuclear resonances near $\lis$-$p$ threshold, including both MIS and MIV $1^+$ states.
 Appropriate EM transition vertices are then constructed to describe both direct EM capture process and the radioactive decay of resonant states populated by $\lis$-$p$ scattering.
 Their Feynman diagrams can be found in Fig.~\ref{fig:FeyEM}.
 The former has smooth dependence on the beam energy while the latter shows resonant behavior.
 Both components can be qualitatively identified in the $\g$ production data, as shown in the top panel (purple error bars) in Fig.~\ref{fig:SfacPhotonandX}.

 The next step is to separate the $E1$ and $M1$ contributions to the $\g$-production cross section and then use the relations in Eqs.~(\ref{Xe1}) and~(\ref{Xm1}) to obtain the $E1^X$ and $M1^X$ contributions to the $X$-boson production.
 One may immediately expect that the $E1^X$ contributions will be substantial if the $E1$ and $M1$ contributions are comparable.
 This is important because the observed enhancement of \ep pair-production is associated only with an $M1^X$ transition.